 • Lisa Sasevich: When she first came to me, she was making a little over $100K a year.
 Eight months later, she ended the year with over a $2M business.
 That was the start, and we continued doubling and tripling her business, for years.

 • Dr. Venus Opal Reese: I started working with her as a brand-spanking-new entrepreneur (believe it or not, her first clients were old white men, which I know may be hard to believe since she’s now taken a huge stand for Black Women Millionaires).
-I taught her the basics of love-based copywriting, which she was able to turn around and grow a seven-figure business.
-(Over the years, I’ve continued working with her off and on to continue growing her business and massively increasing her reach.)
+I taught her the basics of love-based copywriting, and she was able to turn around and grow a seven-figure business.
+(Over the years, I’ve continued working with her off and on to grow her business and massively increase her reach.)

 • Melinda Cohan: Melinda is the founder of The Coaches Console, and she brought us on to help her with her first launch, which was a big success.
 We’ve continued working together and have helped her generate over 2.5M just in her launch campaigns.

-And, love-based copywriting can even help entrepreneurs who are just starting out.
-For instance, we helped one new entrepreneur with asmall list generate over $12,000 in her first product launch.
+Love-based copywriting can help entrepreneurs who are just starting out, too.
+For instance, we helped one new entrepreneur with a small list generate over $12,000 in her first product launch.

-If you’d like to get started with the basics, I’d love to invite you to check out my Love-Based Copy School.
+If you’d like to start infusing your business with love-based copy, I’d love to invite you to check out my Love-Based Copy School.
 This is an online virtual school that walks you through the fundamentals of writing love-based copy.
 It also includes the opportunity for you to submit your copy for direct critique and feedback from myself and my copy coaches.

-(I’ve packaged it all in a really affordable price, plus I’ve even thrown in some super-juicy bonuses.)
+(I’ve packaged it all into a really affordable price, and I’ve even thrown in some super-juicy bonuses.)

 If you’re ready to sell more with love, just go here to get all of the details.